 SVNCommitEmailMaildirSource parses message sent out by the commit-email.pl script, which is included in the Subversion distribution.

 It does not currently handle branches: all of the Change objects that it creates will be associated with the default (i.e. trunk) branch.

+'''

+from buildbot.plugins import changes

-c['change_source'] = changes.SVNCommitEmailMaildirSource("~/maildir-buildbot") '''
+c['change_source'] = changes.SVNCommitEmailMaildirSource("~/maildir-buildbot")

+'''

 BzrLaunchpadEmailMaildirSource